crytic/echidna/README.md

 Echidna is a weird creature that eats bugs and is highly electrosensitive (with apologies to Jacob Stanley)

-More seriously, Echidna is a Haskell package designed for fuzzing/property-based testing of Ethereum smarts contracts.
-It uses a relatively sophisticated grammar-based fuzzing campaigns based on a contract abi to falsify Solidity assertions or user-defined predicates.
+More seriously, Echidna is a Haskell program designed for fuzzing/property-based testing of Ethereum smarts contracts.
+It uses a relatively sophisticated grammar-based fuzzing campaigns based on a contract ABI to falsify Solidity assertions or user-defined predicates.
+We designed Echidna with modularity in mind, so it can be easily extended to include new mutations or test specific contracts in specific cases.

 ## Features